-In preparing the annual financial statements, suitable accounting policies in accordance with IFRS have been applied and reasonable judgements and estimates have been made by management.
+In preparing the financial statements, suitable accounting policies in accordance with IFRS have been applied and reasonable judgements and estimates have been made by management.
 The directors approve significant changes to accounting policies.
-There were, however, no changes to accounting policies during the financial year.
+Certain amendments to IFRS became effective for the year ended 30 June 2018, but did not have an effect on the bank's reported earnings, financial position or reserves or material impact on the accounting policies.
 The annual financial statements incorporate full and responsible disclosure in line with the bank's philosophy on corporate governance.